projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 Note that measured boot (as described well in this `boot security technologies document
 <https://firmwaresecurity.com/2015/07/29/survey-of-boot-security-technologies/>`_)
-is not currently supported for ACRN and its guest VMs.
+is not supported for ACRN and its guest VMs.

 Boot Flow
 ---------